-normally, in this part of the world these days, when you see a swastika, the probability is very high that the person using it is a neo-nazi or “white supremacist”. however, the swastika does not represent nazi-ism or so-called “white supremacy”. if you’re talking about nazis, and you mention the symbol that represents them, the symbol is called “hakenkreuz” which means “twisted cross”. this article is not about the “hakenkreuz”.
+normally, in this part of the world these days, when you see a swastika, the probability is very high that the person using it is a neo-nazi or “white supremacist”. however, the swastika does not represent nazi-ism or so-called “white supremacy”. if you’re talking about nazis, and you mention the symbol that represents them, the symbol is called “hakenkreuz” which is the german word for “twisted cross”. this article is not about the “hakenkreuz” or the symbol it represents.

 the swastika represents, among other things, Ganesha, the Lord of Removing Obstacles. less than 100 years ago – and for 10,000 years prior to that – the swastika was a symbol of love, peace, good luck and auspiciousness for EVERY CULTURE, AND EVERY PEOPLE ON THE PLANET INCLUDING THE HEBREW PEOPLE who are making such a big fuss about it these days… and it’s not even all jewish people: only a relative few rotten apples are spoiling the entire barrel, figuratively speaking.